 Information Desk – If you have any questions?
 Visit the airport information desk for assistance.
 Location: 1st Floor.

 Luggage Storage & Lockers – Services are available on the 1st Floor of the terminal.
 Rates: 1 small piece (50x50x100 cm) 150 RUB/day or large piece (50х50×100) for 200 RUB/day.
 Hours: 24 hours a day – note, services may not be available between 8:00PM (Sun) and 3:00AM (Mon), be sure to inquire.

-Medical Services – Urgent and emergency medical care is available in the Medical Room.
+Medical Services – f you feel unwell or injure yourself, first aid services are available in the Medical Room.
 Location: Arrivals, 1st Floor.
 Hours: 24 hours.

 Mobile Charging – At the time of this update, we did not have any information about mobile charging availability.
 If you know, click here to update this airport guide.